Erschindel/Lab.Practicing-Git/README.md

 This is a repo for learning git
-This is new content 1
+\nThis is new content 1